 Clemente Talarico is an exciting boutique menswear label which was founded by Paul Talarico and Clement Chuah in 2006.
 The brand occupies a unique place in the landscape of Australian menswear fashion and abides by a “cool” and effortless approach to urban dressing.

-After discovering Clemente Talarico we were captivated by the unique style, colorful prints, playful designs and quality fabrics.
-If you are visiting Melbourne and looking for unique mens clothing then Clemente Talarico should definitively be added to your shopping itinerary.
+After discovering Clemente Talarico, we were captivated by the unique style, colourful prints, playful designs and quality fabrics.
+If you are visiting Melbourne and looking for unique men’s clothing, then Clemente Talarico should definitively be added to your shopping itinerary.

 Today we sat down with Paul and Clem to hear about their journey, inspirations and the future of the label.

 It was a number of different things.
 Both Clem and I were both at a crossroads professionally and we had discussed doing something professionally together.
 Clem had been self-employed and contracted his merchandising skills out to some major women’s fashion labels, and I was working for a well known and established men’s wear brand.
 I felt ready after my ten years of experience to start my own and Clem felt the need to start a new venture.
 Initially, it was going to be something to do with interiors as that is also Clems professional background but we ended up doing menswear.

 Tell us about the journey from starting the label to setting up the store.

 We began as a wholesale business with a few wholesale accounts, but both Clem and I felt that the label is better presented in its entirety with its very own platform.
 We opened our first store in Gertrude Street back in 2007 with a rather tight but comprehensive collection to test our target market’s response.
 Growth followed, and we began the roll out of our second store on the other side of the river; Chapel Street the following year.